 - Cooking kit and fuel, if small enough

-- Electronics, like a Kindle or mini keyboard on long trips (be sure to use a waterproof bag if you also have your hydration bladder in there)
+- Electronics, like a Kindle or power bank (be sure to use a waterproof bag if you also have your hydration bladder in there)

 - Paper map or other big flat things that don’t fit anywhere else

 - Small cable lock, if riding in populated areas*

 The “*” marks the items I personally carry in my (fairly small) frame bag, in case you’re curious.

 Frame bag space varies a ton by size and style of bike.
 If you’re a small rider on a mountain bike, especially a full-suspension one, you won’t have much to work with.
 If you’re a tall rider on a gravel bike, you could probably fit my entire bikepacking kit in your cavernous frame bag.